Kodai Naraoka

 Kodai Naraoka (奈良岡 功大, Naraoka Kōdai) is a Japanese badminton player affiliated with NTT East.
 Born in Aomori, he started playing badminton at the age of 5 with the influence of his father.
-He won the silver medal at the 2023 World Championships.
+He won the silver medal at the 2023 and 2026 BWF World Championships.

 In his junior career, Naraoka has won a silver at the World Junior Championships in 2018, where he previously claimed a bronze in 2017.
 He represented his country competed at the 2018 Summer Youth Olympics in Buenos Aires, Argentina, won the bronze medals in the boys' singles and mixed team event.